Eyelid Surgery and Blepharoplasty

 • APRASSA (Association of Plastic, Reconstructive & Aesthetic Surgeons of South Africa)

-These bodies ensure ethical practice and continuous training.
+These organisations ensure ethical practice, proper training, and continuous professional development.

-While most patients experience smooth recoveries, all surgery carries some risk.
+While most patients experience smooth recoveries, all surgery carries some level of risk.
 These may include:

 • Infection